FABB2011/GAN_PI-2/README.md

 Video creation :
 Finally we put together all the created images in one video and we add the chosen audio track and we add it on the video.

-# Function of the different script
+# Function of the different scripts

 add_audio : add the audio track on the created video